Pirate101 PvP Companion Tier List

 Ever wondered why most PvP players tend to use the same 10-15 companions?
 Here is a tier list of many of the companions in game (with 1v1 in mind).
 It includes explanations of what each tier includes and some specific examples.
 These companions are not necessarily in order within each tier.
 In addition, running the exclusive the highest tier companions on this list regardless of class and/or strategy is not necessarily a good idea.
 This list will serve as a general guide as to what is “good”, “great”, “bad”, and “worse.”

-- Scratch– Generally speaking, if you’re a musket, privy, or witch, Scratch is too good to pass up on.
-He essentially buffs all of these classes’ offensive and defensive options.
+- Scratch– Generally speaking, if you’re a musket, privy, swash, or witch, Scratch is too good to pass up on.
+He essentially buffs the majority of these classes’ offensive and defensive options in some way.
 His summon is hard to hit and lands most of its attacks.
 Furthermore, with his newest promotion, Scratch gained an improved aoe drain and a purge magic and is almost in a tier of his own.
 This is absolutely insane.
 This purge gives musket greatly increased leverage vs Nausica, and it allows for combos and generally more aggressive play from privateers.
 It allows witch to knock a fort off their opponent after running their pirate and other units out of purge range.
 Finally, he jumps up from borderline viable to fully viable for swashbuckler.
+Combining Scratch-buffed poisons and purges from your pirate and Scratch himself is deadly.
 The only thing preventing scratch from reaching a tier of his own is his vulnerability to Round 1-2 rushes in ranked pvp.
 In spar, he’s ridiculously degenerate and provides insane value and tempo.

 - Contessa– The previous 2 companions were on this list because of their great offensive capability and general utility.
 Contessa is included because of her defensive abilities and ability to be included in any class’s main ranked build.
 First strike 3 coupled with her gallant defense is arguably the most effective Black Fog counter in game.
 Gallant defense is also a hard counter to Nausica.
 Hide+Backstab is an effective way to burst down most units.